 Monotremes incubate and hatch eggs outside the body (like birds).
 Reptiles do not incubate eggs.
 "Monotremes lay eggs that are telolecithal (the yolk is concentrated toward the vegetal pole of the ovum) and meroblastic (early cleavages are restrected to a small disk at the animal pole of the ovum) like bird eggs but unlike the reproductive processes of therian mammals [i.e., of all other mammals]" Vaughan et al. (2011, p.
 76).

 In a symposium presented to the Australian Mammal Society, Augee (1974, p.
 90) stated that "Both the platypus and echidna have rudimentary external ears."
-While all mammals other than the monotremes have external ears (pinnae), birds do not.
+Although nearly all non-aquatic mammals other than the monotremes do have external ears (pinnae), birds do not.